insightstudioworks/stackifyit/readme.md

 # Stackifyit

 Stackifyit is a toolset for synchronizing and combining files across directories, utilizing glob patterns and `.gitignore` rules for selective file operations.
-This project provides two primary classes: `StackifyitBiDirectionalSync` and `StackifyitFileCombine`.
+This project provides three primary classes: `StackifyitBiDirectionalSync`, `StackifyitFileCombine`, and `StackifyitFileZip`.

 ## Installation